Temporary to Permanent Jobs

 How to Turn Temp Into Perm

-Follow company culture: Some companies have a work through lunch culture, while others support employees gathering in the kitchen for group lunches.
+Some companies have a work-through-lunch culture, while others support employees gathering in the kitchen for group lunches.
 Follow the culture of the company you're at, in terms of hours, socializing, meeting behavior, etc.

-Go the extra mile: Volunteer for extra work and help out others when they are behind in projects or need a hand.
-Your enthusiasm and commitment to the position will do wonders at helping employers know that you're the right candidate for a long-term, permanent position.
+Volunteer for extra work and help co-workers when they need a hand.
+Your enthusiasm and commitment will show the employer that you're the right candidate for a long-term, permanent position.

-Network: As well as being the best worker, it's also important to be a known worker.
-Doing a good job discretely may not be enough to get you noticed and hired on full time.
+Doing a good job discretely may not be enough to get you noticed and hired on full-time.
 Make an effort to interact with co-workers, to showcase your work, and to ensure that those with hiring power are aware of your value as an employee.

-And of course, it's important to make your desire for the permanent position possible: Set up a time to meet with your manager and state that you'd like to work full-time.
+Of course, it's important to make your desire for the permanent position known.
+Set up a time to meet with your manager and state that you'd like to work full-time.
 Ask for feedback on your work, and establish a timeline for a decision if possible.
 During this conversation, you'll want to avoid being pushy, while still making your intentions clear.